PengNi/deepsignal-plant/README.md

 ## A deep-learning method for detecting DNA methylation state from Oxford Nanopore sequencing reads.
-DeepSignal2 BiLSTM+Inception structure to detect DNA methylation state from Nanopore reads.
-It is built with **Python3** and **Pytorch**.
+DeepSignal2 applys BiLSTM structure to detect DNA methylation state from Nanopore reads.
+It is built on **Python3** and **Pytorch**.

 ## Contents
 - [Installation](#Installation)
 - [Quick start](#Quick-start)

 ## Installation
-deepsignal2 is built on Python3. [tombo](https://github.com/nanoporetech/tombo) is required to re-squiggle the raw signals from nanopore reads before running deepsignal.
+deepsignal2 is built on Python3 and Pytorch. [tombo](https://github.com/nanoporetech/tombo) is required to re-squiggle the raw signals from nanopore reads before running deepsignal.
    - Prerequisites:\
        [Python3.*](https://www.python.org/)\
        [PyTorch](https://pytorch.org/) (version not tested)\